adamsilver/fdpb/05-Inbox-Management.md

 </div>
 ```

-### Notes
+Notes:

-- The role of alert means the panel is announced immediately for those using screen readers
+- The role of alert ensures screen readers announce the message immediately.
-- The message stays on screen.
-It doesn't automatically hide.
-This is a poor experience.
-It either hangs around for too long, or it disappears before the user had a chance to read it.
-- Without a Javascript, navigating away will dismiss the message.
+- The message is always visible (it doesn't automatically disappear after a few seconds).
+A message that disappears automatically takes away control and creates a poor experience for those that either don't read quickly or who got distracted by life at the crucial moment.
-- With Javascript, we can enrich the experience by adding a dismiss button.
-Clicking it will hide the message.
+- If you want to let users dismiss the message in order to clean up the interface, then we can enhance this by added a button with Javascript.
+Clicking it closes the message.

 ### Confirming versus undo